 In a separate, confidential filing S-1 with the SEC this week, Surf Air announced plans to pursue a direct listing of its common stock.
 The plan awaits approval from the SEC.
 A Surf Air spokeswoman told AIN that the company could not comment further on the termination of the Tuscan Holdings merger nor its plans for a direct listing.

-In May, Surf Air announced the SPAC merger in May, expecting to raise about $467 million in funding for its plan to integrate electric aircraft into the fleets of its partner operators.
+Surf Air announced the SPAC merger in May, expecting to raise about $467 million in funding for its plan to integrate electric aircraft into the fleets of its partner operators.

 That deal came on the heels of the company’s plans to acquire hybrid-electric propulsion pioneer Ampaire falling apart in April, 14 months after they were announced in February 2021.
 Ampaire is working to secure an FAA supplemental type certificate (STC) to convert the Cessna Grand Caravan, and also has plans to switch other larger existing aircraft to hybrid-electric power.